-Authorized and Issued
+Authorized

 The Company authorized capital includes an unlimited number of common shares having no par value.
-As at December 31, 2022, the Company had 88.2 million common shares issued and outstanding (December 31, 2021 - 88.0 million).
+As at December 31, 2023, the Company had 93.2 million common shares issued and outstanding (December 31, 2022 - 88.2 million).

-Private Placement
+b) Private Placement

-On March 1, 2021, the Company completed a non-brokered private placement pursuant to which it issued 9.4 million units ("Units") at a price of C\$3.30 per Unit for gross proceeds of C\$30.9 million (\$24.5 million).
-Each Unit comprised one common share of the Company (a "Common Share") and one-half of one Common Share purchase warrant of the Company (each whole warrant, a "Warrant").
-Each Warrant entitled the holder to purchase one additional Common Share at an exercise price of C\$4.10 until December 3, 2022.
-In connection with the private placement, the Company issued an aggregate of 0.2 million Common Shares as consideration for services rendered valued at C\$0.8 million (\$0.7 million) and incurred an additional \$0.1 million in share issue costs.
+On July 11, 2023, the Company completed a non-brokered private placement with Mitsubishi Corporation ("Mitsubishi") via a non-brokered private placement (the "Strategic Investment"), which it issued 4,640,371 units ("Units") at a price of C\$4.31 per Unit for gross proceeds of C\$20 million (\$15.1 million).
+Each Unit comprised one common share of the Company (a "Common Share") and one of one Common Share purchase warrant of the Company (each whole warrant, a "Warrant").
+Each Warrant entitled the holder to purchase one additional Common Share at an exercise price of C\$5.60 for a period of 24 months following the closing.
+Following the completion of the Strategic Investment, Mitsubishi now owns approximately 5.0% of Marimaca's issued and outstanding common shares on a non-diluted basis.